fiifidawson/CHITCHAT/docs/Technical-Report.md

 ```
 3. For `screen_papers.sh` you need to add a file `openai_key.txt` with an openai api key.

+## Run using the command line
+1. Add OpenAI API key with `export OPENAI_API_KEY="your-api-key-here"`
+2. Run the script with `python3 screen_papers.py path/to/paper_screening_prompt.txt path/to/papers.json`

 <p align="right">[<a href="#technical-report-top">back to top</a>]</p>

+---

+# Script Breakdown

 ---